davidmz/apng-canvas/README.md

 #### APNG.animateImage(img HTMLImageElement)
 Creates a `canvas` element where the APNG animation plays.
 The `img` element is removed from the DOM and replaced by `canvas`.
 The `img` element attributes are preserved during replacement.
-If jQuery is present in the system, then the event handlers are preserved.

 **Fulfilled** (no value): The `img` element is an APNG image.